This post may contain affiliate links. Please see our disclosure policy.

 However you put them up, the goal is the same.
 Buy or pick more peaches than feels reasonable while they’re at their peak, spend an afternoon in a warm, peach-scented kitchen, and fill the pantry with summer.

 Come February, when there’s snow on the ground and nothing worth eating at the grocery store, a jar of peaches tastes like a small miracle.
-That’s the whole point of canning, and peaches make the case better than almost anything.
+That’s the whole point of canning, and peaches make the case as well as anything.

 Canning Recipe Lists